 If you already have your Florida driver license, the steps to adding a motorcycle endorsement to your license are pretty easy.
 Simply complete the same Basic Rider Course listed above to obtain motorcycle training and pay the applicable endorsement fees at the DMV office and you’re on your way.

-So there you have it, a step-by-step guide to obtaining the freedom of the open road (aka your Florida motorcycle license).
+So there you have it, a step-by-step guide to obtaining the freedom of the open road (your motorcycle license in Florida).
 You can now ditch the mom-mobile you’ve been stuck with and cruise around the sunshine state on your motorcycle instead.
 Happy driving!